 There is no overflow check required for left shifts since bits are added as required.
 For right shifts of positive numbers, the result will decrease by powers of two with a limit of zero.
 Note that right shifts of negative numbers eventually result in -1 if the bit count is sufficiently high.

-Python does not have the vulnerability associated with endianness since the binary operations are defined in terms of multiplication and division by powers of 2.6.3.2 Guidance to language users

-Avoid bit operations on signed operands.
+The vulnerability associated with endianness can be mitigated by identifying the endian protocol.
+Use sys.byteorder to determine the native byte order of the platform.
+The call returns big or little.

+6.3.2 Guidance to language users

+Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.3.5

+Be careful when shifting negative numbers to the left and show that it is always safe.

 Localize and document the code associated with explicit manipulation of bits and bit fields.

-Keep in mind that using a very large integer will have a negative effect on performance;
+If necessary, use sys.byteorder to determine the native byte order of the platform.

 6.4 Floating-point Arithmetic [PLF]